Rosserk Friary near Ballina is a link to a time when Ireland was known as the Island of Saints and Scholars.

 The Franciscan Friary at Rosserk was founded around 1440 and is one of the best preserved Franciscan monasteries in Ireland.

-Its beautiful riverside location, overlooking the River Moy, not far from the river’s estuary in Killala Bay, is a place of tranquility with only birdsong to break the silence.
+Its beautiful riverside location, overlooking the River Moy, not far from the river’s estuary in Killala Bay, is a place of tranquillity with only birdsong to break the silence.

 A perfect place for a religious order to live, pray and share their knowledge.